-Talking with the new agents, I halved my yearly rate and doubled my coverage.
+Talking with the new agents, I halved my yearly cost and doubled my coverage.
 Talk about an absolute banger!
 Insurance companies will give you incredible rates as a new customer because most people become complacent *points to myself* when it comes to car insurance.

 I'm not even going to pretend that I'm an auto insurance professional because I'm not.
 But I do know that if you shop around you'll be able to save money and possibly have better coverage.
 Even if you pay the same amount and double your coverage you're only going to be in a better position.